twbs/bootstrap/site/content/docs/4.3/components/tooltips.md

 ### Options

 Options can be passed via data attributes or JavaScript.
-For data attributes, append the option name to `data-`, as in `data-animation=""`.
+For data attributes, append the option name to `data-`, as in `data-title=""`.

 {{< callout warning >}}
 Note that for security reasons the `sanitize`, `sanitizeFn` and `whiteList` options cannot be supplied using data attributes.